James Cecil Parke

 James Cecil Parke (26 July 1881 – 27 February 1946) was an Irish rugby union player, tennis player, golfer, solicitor and World War I veteran.
 He became an Olympic silver medallist, Davis Cup champion, Wimbledon Mixed Doubles winner and Australasian Championships winner in both Singles and Doubles.
 He has often been referred to as Ireland's greatest ever sportsman.

 Early life

 James Parke was born in the town of Clones located in County Monaghan, Ireland.
-He was one of eight children to Emily (nee Pringle) and William Parke.
+He was one of eight children to Emily (née Pringle) and William Parke.
 When he was nine years old, Parke played for his hometown's chess team.
 He attended the Portora Royal School in Enniskillen and after graduation he attended Trinity college to study law.
 Having been a part of the Irish golf team in 1906, Parke was also considered a top-class track and field sprinter and a cricketer.

 Rugby career

 From 1901 to 1908, Parke played on the rugby teams of Monkstown, Dublin University.
 He also played on the provincial level for Leinster.
 Between 1903 and 1909, he also played in twenty games for the Irish national team.
 Parke captained Ireland on three occasions.
 He helped Ireland win two of their three 1906 Home Nations matches, resulting in a shared championship with Wales.
 In his final international cap, Parke kicked a penalty and a conversion to help seal a 19–8 victory in Ireland's first match against France.